 Pete Morten is a very talented man.
-He is one of the guitarists for prog metal legends Threshold, he is the lead vocalist for Nightmare World and by trade, he is a phenomenal graphic artist.
-He is also the creative force behind My Soliloquy, writing all of the music, and performing all of the vocals and instruments, other than the drums (credit there goes to Damian Roots).
+He was one of the guitarists for prog metal legends Threshold, he is the lead vocalist for Nightmare World and by trade, he is a phenomenal graphic artist.
+He is also the creative force behind My Soliloquy, writing all of the music, and performing all of the vocals and instruments, other than the drums (credit there goes to the talented Damian Roots).

 “Engines Of Gravity” is the second album from My Soliloquy and I think it’s a big step forward from the debut album “The Interpreter.”
 Yes I liked the debut album a lot.
 But I expect even more from Pete, because well Pete is a friend and I clearly have higher expectations for friends.
 I can’t just “go easy” on the guy just because I like him!

 Thankfully, “Engines Of Gravity” delivers beyond even what I was expecting.
 First off, there are enough mini epics which was somewhat lacking on the debut.
 Each of these tracks are actually my favorites and no it’s not just because they are longer.
 “A Modern Lexicon” is a slower paced number, more deliberate and the orchestration on it is amazing.
 In some ways, it reminds me of “Siren Sky” which Pete wrote for the Threshold album “For the Journey.”